Canadian National 6077: Preservation

 After the locomotive was retired, it was relocated to Winnipeg to be scrapped.
 Harold Prescott, then-mayor of Capreol, Ontario, organized to have a steam locomotive donated to town due to its historical connection to the railway.
 In 1967, Canadian National gave 6077 to the town.
 After it was relocated to Capreol from Winnipeg, the locomotive was cosmetically restored and placed as a static display in the town.

-The land where the locomotive was placed, named Prescott Park, became the Northern Ontario Railroad Museum and Heritage Centre in 1993.
+The land where the locomotive was placed, named Prescott Park, became the Northern Ontario Railroad Museum and Heritage Centre (NORMHC) in 1993.
 The locomotive was refurbished again in 2008.

 Derailment

 The locomotive was involved in a derailment on the evening of February 1, 1945, east of Brantford, Ontario, a month after its first run.
 The locomotive was attached to a pilot engine pulling the westbound Maple Leaf toward Chicago when the engineer of 6077 sensed that the engineer of the pilot locomotive had not applied the brakes for a sharp bend up ahead, and engaged the emergency brakes.

 This caused the wheels of the locomotive to lock, and it began skidding on the rails.
 This caused the locomotive to become more rigid, and 6077 and the pilot locomotive derailed and dropped down an embankment.
 The first car behind 6077, a refrigerator car, derailed off of the rail overpass at Clarence Street and landed on the south side of the overpass, with the baggage car behind it landing on the north side in Greenwood Cemetery.
 The remaining cars did not derail, and coasted to a stop to the east of the station at George Street.

 Engineer John A. Jarvis and fireman L. McIntyre of 6077 were both killed, and the crew of the pilot engine were seriously injured.
 While no passengers were killed in the derailment, several were injured.